top of page

 The trap is saying yes to every task and watching whole weeks vanish.
 Cap yourself: no more than 10–15 hours a month on admin and marketing.
 That boundary forces efficiency.

-Gut check: What’s the one task I’m doing this week that someone else (or a tool) could do for £50 while I focus on the real work?
+What’s the one task I’m doing this week that someone else (or a tool) could do for £50 while I focus on the real work?

 Growth Bottlenecks: Build Beyond Friends & Family

 The first clients are often people who already know and trust you.
 Friends, family, old colleagues.
-It’s a great start - but it’s also a ceiling.
+It’s a great start—but it’s also a ceiling.
 If you don’t build systems, the pipeline dries up.
 Growth comes from reaching strangers and turning them into fans.

-2. Package your offer
+2. Package Your Offer

 Clarity sells.
 Tiered packages (bronze/silver/gold) or subscription models help customers know what they’re buying, and they make your revenue more predictable.

-3. Create a referral loop
+3. Create a Referral Loop

 Happy customers want to spread the word.
 Give them a reason: a discount, a gift, or even just recognition.
 Word-of-mouth is powerful when it’s encouraged.

-4. Find a partner
+4. Find a Partner

 You don’t need to do it all alone.
 Collaborate with businesses that share your audience but don’t compete.
 A café partnering with a local yoga teacher.
 A web designer pairing with a copywriter.
 Everyone wins.